Last Updated on March 21, 2021 by Shaun Snapp

 Higher-level animal brains build up an understanding over decades, and the brain is designed to be very efficient because it relies upon heuristics and does not calculate every possibility.
 This is easily observed by merely asking Alexa a non-standard question, and finding it does not know how to react.

-As a person who has run ML algorithms for forecasting, there is a great overestimation of many of the technologies by calling them “AI.”
+As a person who has run ML algorithms for forecasting, there is a great overestimation of many technologies by calling them “AI.”
 In reality, the only work in an automated way for a short period until human intervention is required.

 Alexa could not deny us entry through the bay doors even if she wanted to.

-Putting context into AI is an enormously labor-intensive.
-So unless Vishal has figured out a way to accelerate this contextualization, and we are not holding our breath, then this observation will not mean much.
-If the author were being interviewed by Knowledge at Wharton, I would never provide this explanation, because it is simply too obvious to anyone who knows about the topic that it is not an insight.
+Putting context into AI is enormously labor-intensive.
+So unless Vishal has figured out a way to accelerate this contextualization, and we are not holding our breath, this observation will not mean much.
+If the author were being interviewed by Knowledge at Wharton, I would never provide this explanation because it is simply too obvious to anyone who knows about the topic that it is not an insight.